HenningM/jstimezonedetect/README.md

     :::javascript
-        var tz = jstz.determine(); // Determines the time zone of the browser client tz.name(); // Returns the name of the resulting time zone
+        var tz = jstz.determine(); // Determines the time zone of the browser client tz.name(); // Returns the name of the time zone eg "Europe/Berlin"

 ## Use Case